abrochard/magit-circleci/README.md

 ```

 ## Customization
+  * If you use CircleCI enterprise, you can change your host by editing `magit-circleci-host`.
   * By default, the extension fetches and shows the last 5 builds, you can change that by customizing the `magit-circleci-n-builds' variable.

 ## TODO